 If you've Googled “film production software,” StudioBinder probably came up first.
 They have great SEO, a popular YouTube channel, and genuinely useful free resources.
-Their actual product is solid too — scheduling, call sheets, shot lists, script breakdowns, all in one place.
+Their actual product is solid too, with scheduling, call sheets, shot lists, script breakdowns, all in one place.

 But there's a gap between “great product” and “right product for you.”
 If you're a production company running multiple projects with full-time staff, StudioBinder makes sense.
 If you're an indie filmmaker self-funding a short or a wedding videographer managing solo shoots, the math looks different.

 To be fair, StudioBinder earns that pricing.
 The product is polished, well-documented, and updated regularly.
-The question isn't whether it's worth $42/month in absolute terms.
+The question isn't whether it can be worth paying for.
 The question is whether you need everything it offers.

 Who doesn't need StudioBinder

-StudioBinder is built for productions that have dedicated ADs, line producers, and production coordinators — people whose full-time job is managing logistics.
+StudioBinder is built for productions that have dedicated ADs, line producers, and production coordinators, the people whose full-time job is managing logistics.
 The depth of features reflects that.

 If your production looks like any of these, you probably don't need that depth: